Kosovo opposition wins snap polls against ex-war commanders

 Kosovo's opposition parties have won a snap election, overcoming the former independence fighters who have governed the country since its war 20 years ago.

-With 96% of the votes counted Monday the left-wing Determination Movement Party, or LVV, has 26% of the votes, one percentage point more than the conservative Democratic League of Kosovo, or LDK, also formerly in opposition.
+With 96% of the votes counted Monday, the left-wing Movement for Self-Determination, or Vetevendosje, has 26% of the votes, one percentage point more than the conservative Democratic League of Kosovo, or LDK, also formerly in opposition.

+The former governing Democratic Party of Kosovo conceded defeat after winning 21%, followed by its governing ally, the Alliance for Kosovo's Future, of outgoing Prime Minister Ramush Haradinaj with 12%.

+The Belgrade-backed Serb List party won their 10 guaranteed seats in the 120-seat Parliament.
+Ten others are reserved for other minorities.

 Sunday's election was held amid calls for leaders to resume dialogue with Serbia over normalizing ties, stalled since the previous government set a 100% tariff on Serb goods.